 Initial Video Call

 I issue a contract to every client so that everyone is clear as to what they are buying, how much they are paying, what happens if anything goes wrong, what they can do with their images after the wedding and what I do with the images after the wedding.
 I am always happy to answer any questions that a client might have about the contract – ultimately clients are booking me to photograph their wedding and I want them to be really happy with what they get.
 Once the contract has been signed by both parties, your contract (along with all your other wedding photography info) will be stored in your own personal client portal.
 Only you and your partner will have access to the portal and it will contain all the important info relating to your wedding photography.

 Confirming the Booking

-To complete the booking I ask for 50% of the fee.
+To complete the booking I ask for a £500 booking fee.
 Once I have received the signed contract and 50% of the fee then the wedding date is reserved in my diary.
 Clients are then left to crack on with planning the rest of their wedding.
-I’m always on hand to answer questions or provide recommendations of other suppliers plus if you’re looking for any wedding insight, handy tips or even venue ideas check out the rest of this blog which can help too.
+I’m always on hand to answer questions or provide recommendations of other suppliers.
+If you’re looking for any wedding insight, handy tips or even venue ideas check out the rest of this wedding planning advice blog posts.
 I’m always taking names and contact details of people who do a great job for their clients, plus I’m in a big network of wedding professionals, so I can generally make a recommendation of someone that is good.

 Six Weeks Before Your Wedding

 I’ll drop an email over to clients 6 weeks before their wedding date.
 This is to start planning the wedding photography in detail.
 Clients are asked to fill out an online form with how the day is going to run and all the essential info like timings, places, names and contact details on the day.